HarHarLinks/matrix-webhook-receiver/README.md

 No secret or authorization is required unless your setup exceeds the settings mentioned above.

-You may include the following fields in the JSON to override profile settings according to the [above explanation](#profile-setup), e.g. when `defaultMsgtype` is `notice`, set `"msgtype": "text"` to send this single message as a regular text message.
+You may include the following fields in the JSON to override profile settings according to the [above explanation](#profile-setup), e.g. when `defaultMsgtype` is `"notice"`, set `"msgtype": "text"` to send this single message as a regular text message.
 - `format`
 - `msgtype`
 - `emoji`